 When they got together they realized what they saw as special traits in their own “great dog” were in fact normal Koolie traits.

 Not only are Koolies great at traditional work, they also excel in dog sports such as agility, tracking, trieball and obedience and they are also successfully used in such things as rescue, pets for therapy, quarantine work, explosive detection dogs as well as making great companion dogs in suitable circumstances.

 The Koolie Club of Australia Inc. has gone on to promote these talents, to educate potential purchasers of the talents and needs of their Koolies and also to welcome into their membership all who think in a like way and want to share good fellowship while promoting these ideals.

-If you are interested in the future of the Koolie, like to socialize, with your dog, you are welcome to visit our meetings or become a member, and we will celebrate with you!!!!
+If you are interested in the future of the Koolie, like to socialize, with your dog, you are welcome to visit our meetings or become a member.

-The Koolie Club of Australia Inc. currently has over 250 members across Australia and welcomes members from the USA, Canada, New Zealand, Switzerland, Poland, Italy, Finland, The Netherlands, Denmark and Germany to its ranks as well.
+The Koolie Club of Australia Inc. currently has over 300 members across Australia and welcomes members from the USA, New Zealand, Canada, The Netherlands, Poland, Switzerland and Germany to its ranks as well.
 Our members range from several breeders with over 40 years experience breeding working Koolies, many with 15 or 20 years, through to people who have just found Koolies.
 Our past Patron Mr. Frank Kelm, who passed away in 2010 had over 50 years experience working and breeding Koolies, his reputation and dogs are known all over Australia.

 All are welcome – our intention is to enjoy good company, learn from each other and keep an open mind to the ideas of others.